aq2208/SWP391-IQuizz/README.md

 # SWP391-IQuizz

-📌 Description: IQuizz is an online quiz practice system that supports the organization/expert to build up & sell the quiz practice services, and supports the user to search, register, and access online subjects for practicing.
+📌 DESCRIPTION: IQuizz is an online quiz practice system that supports the organization/expert to build up & sell the quiz practice services, and supports the user to search, register, and access online subjects for practicing.
 This system supports multiple types of users for multiple purposes.

-📌 Project Type: Group Project (Group with 6 members)
+📌 PROJECT TYPE: Group Project (Group with 6 members)

-📌 Technologies:
+📌 TECHNOLOGIES:

    • Front-end: Thymeleaf, HTML, CSS, Bootstrap, JavaScript